Bry1k/Bry1k/README.md

-- 👋 Hi, I’m @HippoStalker
+- 👋 Hi, I’m @Brysterious
-- 👀 I’m interested in ... coding and development
+- 👀 I’m a PC Enthusiast
-- 🌱 I’m currently learning ... coding and computer engineering
+- 🌱 I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... via email or my discord bryfn#4173
+- 📫 How to reach me ... via email or my discord Brysterious#5847

 <!---
-HippoStalker/HippoStalker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Brysterious/Brysterious is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->